Acetylcysteine eye drops act as artificial tears. They make dry eyes feel more comfortable.

 Can acetylcysteine eye drops cause problems?

-The eye drops can occasionally cause mild eye irritation or redness, but these usually soon pass and not everyone will experiences them.
-If the irritation continues, or if you experience any other eye problems, speak with your doctor or pharmacist for advice.
+The eye drops can occasionally cause mild eye irritation or redness, but these usually soon pass and not everyone will experience them.
+The preservative benzalkonium chloride can cause eye irritation and symptoms of dry eye.
+If eye irritation continues, or if you experience any other eye problems, speak with your doctor or pharmacist for advice.

 How to store acetylcysteine eye drops